 ▲▲ Glencoe Stirring "Weeping Glen" offering some of the Highlands' best scenery and hikes.

 ▲ Fort William and the "Road to the Isles" Transit-hub town anchoring a meandering road through a particularly historic and rugged stretch of the western coast.

-▲ Eastern Scotland Grab-bag of sights between Inverness and Edinburgh, including a look at early Iron Age crannog life on Loch Tay, the distilleries of Speyside, the Queen's Scottish retreat at Balmoral Castle, and cliff-capping Dunnottar Castle.
+▲ Eastern Scotland Grab-bag of sights between Inverness and Edinburgh, including a look at early Iron Age crannog life on Loch Tay, the distilleries of Speyside, the royal Scottish retreat at Balmoral Castle, and cliff-capping Dunnottar Castle.